Arizona bishop under quarantine, getting tested after priest infected with coronavirus

 "Thank you for your patience and understanding during this time.
 We will send additional updates as information becomes available," the letter added.

 Maricopa County -- where Phoenix is located -- has reported at least 44,962 confirmed coronavirus cases and more than 746 deaths from the virus, according to the Arizona Department of Health Services.
-At least 2,588 new COVID-19 cases were reported on Sunday and 417,546 tests have been administered since the start of the pandemic.
+At least 2,588 new COVID-19 cases were reported on Sunday and 417,546 tests have been administered in the county since the start of the pandemic.

 CLICK HERE TO GET THE FOX NEWS APP